Home

 Charles and his dog

-The family resided in Canton, Stark County, OH in the 1960s and in nearby Minerva, OH in 1978.
+The family eventually moved to Ohio, living in Canton, Stark County, OH in the 1960s and in nearby Minerva, OH in 1978.
 Charles was remembered by a niece as "funny and caring."

 Charles was a talented amateur photographer and often captured family scenes on film.
 Said the niece: "I wonder if he knew the enjoyment of all those photo's taken on that 8 mil. camera would bring to his relatives, and others someday?
 He always like to have a large group of families together, and show the many slides that he would take through the years.
 It was a treat."

-He was deceased by October 1995, and is believed to have passed into eternity on Dec.
-5, 1992.
-If so, he was only age 67 at death.
+He passed into eternity on Dec.
+5, 1992 and was age 67 at death.
+Interment was at Mt.
+View.

 Eleanor is thought to have outlived Charles by 16 years and to have died on Nov.
 4, 2008, at the age of 82.